-In this post, we’ll discuss the differences between pages vs posts and help you choose the best that fits your needs.
+In this post, I’ll walk you through WordPress pages vs posts and help you decide which one works best for your website’s goals.

 So, without any further ado, let’s get started.